krusynth/billhunt.dev/_posts/2020-12-12-welcome-home.md

 permalink: /blog/2020/12/12/welcome-home/
 layout: post
 ---

+I see many of my former technology-colleagues now suddenly eager to return to government- or join for the first time- and I'm very excited to work with you all again!
+That being said, here are a few thoughts from someone who stuck around for the hard parts over the last 4 years.

 This post originally appeared as [a thread on my Twitter account](https://twitter.com/krusynth/status/1325804228426805248).
 I've reposted it here for posterity with additional context.
 This was